 The patient places his/her chin on a chinrest and is asked to look at a small target.
 No anesthetic is needed as nothing touches the eye.
 The IOL Master, the instrument that performs the “A” Scan, is then focused on the eye and several measurements are taken.
 The IOL Master uses a process called interferometry, where a single light source is split into two wavelengths with mirrors, then directed into the eye and the pattern generated is used by a computer to provide measurements of the eye.
 This is a completely noninvasive test that poses no risk to the patient.
 Corneal and macular scans are all done at the same visit and are similarly noninvasive, painless and do not touch the eye.

 Will I feel anything?

-No. This measurement does not touch the eye and is completely painless.
+No. These measurements do not touch the eye and are completely painless.

 Is an “A” Scan required for a Premium Lens Implant?

 When cataract surgery is performed, the natural lens in the eye is removed and replaced with a man-made intraocular lens implant (IOL).
 Regardless of the type of lens implant used, standard or Premium, measurements of the eye are needed before surgery.
 These measurements are highly precise, and combined with special computerized calculations, allow the surgeon to choose the lens implant power that is appropriate for each eye.
 Because each eye has a different size and shape, the power in the lens implant needed is different depending upon the many measurements of that eye.
 For this reason, an “A” Scan is always required prior to cataract surgery.